By Matt May

 Nowadays the resorts of Torremolinos and Fuengirola which were small villages in Lee's day, have now become tourist hotspots to rival resorts such as Benidorm on the Costa Blanca.

-However, drive a few kilometres inland, and the footprint of tourism is far less noticeable.
-Here you can still find the small towns and villages which were described so vividly in the work of Laurie Lee.
+However, drive a few kilometres inland and the footprint of tourism is far less noticeable.
+Here you can still find the small towns and villages which were described so vividly in the writings of Laurie Lee.
+Inland the Andalucian scenery is very beautiful, and hillside towns such as Mijas and Competa attract plenty of tourists.

 If you are in Malaga the old town has some of the best Tapas in Spain.